A method of moments estimator for interacting particle systems and their mean field limit: Introduction

 The method of moments is a very standard methodology in statistics~\cite[Section 3.3]{Pan16}.
-It has also been used in the study of the (linear and nonlinear) Fokker--Planck equation, as a numerical technique~\cite{WiB70}, as well as a mode reduction method~\cite{ZLP22}.
+It has also been used in the study of the (linear and nonlinear) Fokker--Planck equation, as a numerical technique~\cite{WiB70}, as well as a mode reduction method~\cite{ZPL23}.
 Moreover, it was also used in~\cite{Daw83} for proving rigorously that the Desai--Zwanzig model exhibits a phase transition.
 To our knowledge, this simple and straightforward approach has not yet been applied to the problem of inference for McKean SDEs.
-We mention the recent work~\cite{GeL22}, in which the inference problem for McKean SDEs in one dimension with no confining potential, but with a polynomial interaction potential, was studied.
+The empirical moments have been employed in \cite{BPP23} to construct a kernel based estimator to approximate a polynomial interaction function in McKean SDEs.
+However, their approach is different from ours and they assume to observe all the particles only at the final time instead of the full path of a single particle.
+Moreover, they do not include a confining potential in their analysis, and they assume the diffusion to be constant, while we consider more general polynomial confining potentials and diffusion functions.
+We also mention the recent work~\cite{GeL22}, in which the inference problem for McKean SDEs in one dimension with no confining potential, but with a polynomial interaction potential, was studied.
 Under the assumptions of stationarity and for continuous-time observations, an approximate likelihood function was constructed using the empirical moments of the invariant distribution.
 Even though this work is related to ours, our approach and the result obtained in this paper are different.
 First, we consider the case with a confining potential, and we estimate parameters in both the confining and the interaction potentials, as well as in the diffusion coefficient, then we use directly the empirical moments for the estimation of the parameters in the drift and diffusion coefficients, without having to construct an approximate likelihood.
 Moreover, we apply our methodology to problems where the invariant measure of the mean field dynamics is not unique (i.e., when the system exhibits phase transitions), and we also show that our approach applies also to problems with a non-gradient structure and with degenerate noise.
 Finally, when the diffusion coefficient is known, we demonstrate that it is sufficient to consider discrete observations, in order to estimate parameters in the drift.